 Hours: Monday-Friday, 8:00 AM - 4:30 PM

 Armstrong County Children, Youth and Family Services is the public child welfare agency serving the residents of the County.
-The program is administered by County government and supervised by the Pennsylvania Department of Public Welfare's Office of Children, Youth and Families.
+The program is administered by County government and supervised by the Pennsylvania Department of Human Services' Office of Children, Youth and Families.

 The following services are offered to all clients regardless of race, color, religious creed, ancestry, national origin, age, sex or handicap: